 - If you get a rash, do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medication if your rash bothers you.

 - Be careful when cooking, walking, and handling sharp objects and hot liquids.

 Food and Drug Interactions

 There are no known interactions of paclitaxel of with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor